-The Partnership will use its commercially reasonable efforts to invest all Available Funds in Investments and incur, on or before December 31, 2014, Eligible Expenditures under the Investments, which will in turn be allocated to the Limited Partners on or before that date.
-Any Available Funds that have not been committed by the Partnership for investment by December 31, 2014 will be distributed by February 15, 2015 on a pro rata basis to Limited Partners of record as at December 31, 2014, unless the Limited Partners vote to retain such funds in the Partnership by Ordinary Resolution.
+The Partnership will use its commercially reasonable efforts to invest all Available Funds in Investments and incur, on or before December 31, 2015, Eligible Expenditures under the Investments, which will in turn be allocated to the Oil & Gas Royalty Income Class Limited Partners on or before that date.
+Any Available Funds that have not been committed by the Partnership for investment by December 31, 2015 will be distributed by February 15, 2016 on a pro rata basis to Oil & Gas Royalty Income Class Limited Partners of record as at December 31, 2015, unless the Oil & Gas Royalty Income Class Limited Partners vote to retain such funds in the Partnership by Ordinary Resolution.

 The Partnership expects to incur 60% to 70% of Eligible Expenditures as COGPE and the remainder as CDE.
-However, it is possible that, due to the investment opportunities available to the Partnership at the time, this allocation between COGPE and CDE may vary, perhaps materially.
+However, it is possible that, due to the investment opportunities available at the time, this allocation between COGPE and CDE may vary, perhaps materially.
 In addition, it is possible that due to the available opportunities or due to drilling results a portion of the CDE will be incurred or reclassified as CEE.
-Expenditures that qualify for COGPE, CDE or CEE are expected to be approximately 91% of a Limited Partner's subscription amount in the case of the maximum Offering.
-Subject to certain limitations, Limited Partners with sufficient income will be entitled to claim deductions for Canadian federal income tax purposes with respect to Eligible Expenditures incurred and allocated by the Partnership.
-The Partnership will allocate Eligible Expenditures incurred in any particular calendar year to persons that are Limited Partners on December 31 of that year in proportion to the number of Units those Limited Partners hold on that date.
+Eligible Expenditures that qualify for COGPE, CDE or CEE are expected to be approximately 91% of an Oil & Gas Royalty Income Class Limited Partner's subscription amount in the case of the maximum Offering.
+Subject to certain limitations, Oil & Gas Royalty Income Class Limited Partners with sufficient income will be entitled to claim deductions for Canadian federal income tax purposes with respect to Eligible Expenditures incurred and allocated by the Partnership.
+The Partnership will allocate Eligible Expenditures incurred in any particular calendar year to persons that are Oil & Gas Royalty Income Class Limited Partners on December 31 of that year in proportion to the number of Oil & Gas Royalty Income Class Units those Oil & Gas Royalty Income Class Limited Partners hold on that date.

-The General Partner expects that it will take three to twelve months to source, complete due diligence and acquire Producing Long Life Assets and/or negotiate sufficient Investment Agreements to invest all the Available Funds.
-The General Partner expects the Producing Long Life Assets will begin generating Distributable Cash within 45 days after their acquisition.
-However, in the case of investments in Oil & Gas Royalties, the General Partner estimates that it will generally take three to six months after commencement of a successful Oil & Gas Royalty Program before the Partnership will start receiving its share of oil and natural gas production and/or production revenue, and Distributable Cash will then be derived from the Partnership's share of production revenue and/or sale of the Partnership's share of oil and natural gas produced by the Properties.
-As a result, distributions of Distributable Cash will vary in amount and timing.
+The General Partner expects that it will take three to six months to source, complete due diligence and acquire Producing Long Life GORR Assets and/or negotiate sufficient Investment Agreements to invest all the Available Funds.
+The General Partner expects the Producing Long Life GORR Assets will begin generating Distributable Cash within 45 days after their acquisition.
+However, in the case of investments in Other GORR Assets, the General Partner estimates that it will generally take three to six months after commencement of a successful Oil & Gas Royalty Program before the Partnership will start receiving its royalties.
+As a result, distributions of Distributable Cash to Oil & Gas Royalty Income Class Limited Partners will vary in amount and timing.

-The Distributable Cash generated by the Investments (if any), after deducting the expenses of the Partnership, will be distributed to Limited Partners on a monthly basis (or on such other basis that the General Partner determines), commencing on or about June 30, 2014.
-The Partnership will not have a fixed monthly distribution amount and may also make from time to time such additional Distributions as the General Partner may determine to be appropriate.
-Distributable Cash available for distribution to Limited Partners could vary substantially and there is no assurance that the Partnership will make any such distributions.
+The Distributable Cash generated by the Investments (if any), after deducting the Oil & Gas Royalty Income Class' share of the expenses of the Partnership, will be distributed to Oil & Gas Royalty Income Class Limited Partners on a monthly basis (or on such other basis that the General Partner determines), commencing on or about June 30, 2015.
+The Partnership will not have a fixed monthly distribution amount and may also make from time to time such additional Distributions to Oil & Gas Royalty Income Class Limited Partners as the General Partner may determine to be appropriate.
+Distributable Cash available for distribution to Oil & Gas Royalty Income Class Limited Partners could vary substantially and there is no assurance that the Partnership will make any such distributions.
 See "Risk Factors".